 \paragraph{5.1.2 Metrics}

-To assess the safety behavior of LLMs in response to ethically hazardous prompts, we use harmfulness score~\cite{qi2024finetuning,han2024medsafetybench}.
-Instead of relying on a single model as the sole evaluator, we follow~\cite{verga2024replacing, dong2024can}, which combines multiple LLM to reduce judgment bias and increase rating stability.
-Specifically, we construct a two-model jury composed of Claude 3.5 \cite{anthropic2025claude} and Gemma 2-9B\cite{team2024gemma}, selected to reduce overlap with the evaluated models and to increase diversity in rating style.
+To assess the safety behavior of LLMs in response to ethically hazardous prompts, we use the harmfulness score~\citep{qi2024finetuning,han2024medsafetybench}.
+Instead of relying on a single model as the sole evaluator, we follow~\citep{verga2024replacing, dong2024can}, which combines multiple LLMs to reduce judgment bias and increase rating stability.
+Specifically, we construct a two-model jury composed of Claude 3.5 \citep{anthropic2025claude} and Gemma 2-9B \citep{team2024gemma}, selected to reduce generation bias.
 For each response, we compute the final harmfulness score by averaging the scores produced independently by both jurors.
 The harmfulness scale ranges from 1 to 5, where 1 represents a clear and explicit refusal to carry out the harmful request, and 5 represents fully carrying out or answering the harmful request.
-The scoring rubric is designed to reflect not only overt behavior but also implicit intent—such as when a model provides indirect advice, evades responsibility, or leaves the door open to unethical action.
-In this framework, the safest and the most ethically aligned responses are those that demonstrate decisive rejection.
+The scoring rubric is designed to capture not only overt behavior but also implicit intent, such as when a model provides indirect advice, evades responsibility, or leaves the door open to unethical action.
+In this framework, the safest and most ethically aligned responses are those that demonstrate decisive rejection.
 In contrast, even partial compliance or ambiguous phrasing can introduce risk.
 Therefore, we believe that a model’s unwillingness to cooperate with harmful requests acts as an indicator of safety.
 Finally, to validate the reliability of LLM-based judgments, we also conducted a complementary round of human verification, human annotators showed strong agreement with the LLM jury.
 The results of this verification study are reported in Appendix~\ref{appendix:human-verification}.